 Let’s face it, sometimes fieldwork just doesn’t go to plan.
 Thankfully, however, there’s an exciting new modelling solution, called MARSS, that allows users to investigate incomplete datasets caused by missing values.
 Join us as we talk to the scientists who have tested MARSS modelling using a 22-year-long TERN dataset.

-Even the most organised scientists probably had moments when their fieldwork hasn’t gone to plan.
+Even the most organised scientists probably had moments when their ecosystem research hasn’t gone to plan.
 Maybe you got caught in an unexpected storm, your equipment broke or maybe, like TERN in the Top End recently, a bushfire burnt your site or your car got bogged.
 The fact that the Twitter hashtag #FieldWorkFail exists is proof that these things happen, often.